DonoghueLab/SSIMS-Analysis-Toolbox/README.md

 3. **Optional, but recommended** Installation of complied Matlab code for significantly(!) increased performance see 'install.md'.

-4. Open **SSIMS_democenter_out.m** in Matlab: for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset.
+4. Open **SSIMS_democenter_out.m** in Matlab: for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset (discrete data).

 5. For more details on both methods, publication [1], or our webpage: [Donoghue Lab - Github Page - Analysis Toolbox](https://donoghuelab.github.io/SSIMS-Analysis-Toolbox/)